 Christmas Market Cancellations in Bavaria

-In spite of the uncertainty, some Bavarian Christmas Markets have officially cancelled their events for 2020.
-Here are the ones that have confirmed:
+Here are some Bavarian Christmas Markets have officially cancelled their events for 2020:

 - Auerbach: The town’s Bergwerksweihnacht celebration has officially been cancelled for 2020

 - Augsburg: The main Christmas market in Augsburg is still scheduled to take place, however smaller markets in the city and in nearby districts have been cancelled, such as the Elisabethmarkt at Sankt Elisabeth KJF Berufsbildungs- und Jugendhilfezentrums.

 - Kreis Augsburg: Elsewhere in Kreis Augsburg, the following markets have been confirmed as cancelled: Weihnachtsmarkt Bobingen, Weihnachtsmarkt Fischach, Adventsmarkt Großaitingen, Weihnachtsmarkt Horgau, Adventsmarkt Klosterlechfeld, Weihnachtsmarkt Meitingen, Weihnachtsmarkt Mickhausen, Weihnachtsmarkt Oberschönenfeld, Weihnachtsmarkt, Stadtbergen Engerlmarkt Thierhaupten, Weihnachtsmarkt Untermeitingen, Weihnachtsmarkt Walkertshofen, Weihnachtsmarkt Wehringen, Weihnachtsmarkt Welden, Christkindlmarkt Zusmarshausen